AST-XXI/Cryptara_FinalProject/README.md

 ![TaraSwap](/photos/TaraSwapPreview.PNG)
 - Web3 application that allows users to swap tokens in-app
 - Utilizes Moralis 1inch plugin which integrates DEX aggregator 1inch
-- Works with Ethereum, Binance Smart Chain, and Polygon blockchains
+- Works with Ethereum blockchain
 ---
 ## The final product will:
 - Provide insight into the cryptocurrency market